vuezy/react-trivia-quiz/README.md

+# React Trivia Quiz

+A simple quiz application that is built with React.\
+The quiz contains 10 trivia questions with 60-second time limit.\
+API that is used in this project: [OTDB API](https://opentdb.com/api.php?amount=10)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).